shopware/docs/guides/plugins/plugins/content/sitemap/add-custom-sitemap-entries.md

 ## By using the configuration

-To add a custom URL to the sitemap use the configuration setting `shopware.sitemap.custom_urls`
+To add a custom URL to the sitemap, use the configuration setting `shopware.sitemap.custom_urls`

 ```yaml
 shopware: